chetanparma1/python_datacamp/python_data_science_toolbox2/chp02_List_comprehensions_and_generators.md

 ### Comments:
 Great work!

+# Nested list comprehensions
-# Great!
+Great!
 At this point, you have a good grasp of the basic syntax of list comprehensions.
 Let's push your code-writing skills a little further.
 In this exercise, you will be writing a list comprehension within another list comprehension, or nested list comprehensions.
 It sounds a little tricky, but you can do it!

 Let's step aside for a while from strings.
 One of the ways in which lists can be used are in representing multi-dimension objects such as matrices.
 Matrices can be represented as a list of lists in Python.
 For example a 5 x 5 matrix with values 0 to 4 in each row can be written as:
 ```